 You said at least what you said even if it was not as elegant as you expected.
 You can always return to the problem and get smart things done if you have time in the end.

 It is easier to obtain 2 marks starting to answer a new question than at the end.
 In other words, if you run out of time on a question (although hopefully you will be sufficiently disciplined with your timekeeping this problem you never encounter), don’t worry if you can’t finish it nicely.

 It is good to go to the exams hall with your time, when you are reading through the questions for the first time, indicate the start and end time for each question and monitor.

 When it’s five minutes to the time you allotted to the question, leave it and move to the next question.
 You can come over to work on them after you have attempted all the required questions.

 In some examinations, students who attempt all required number of questions are awarded additional marks even if you scored just one in the last question you answered.

 You’re going to have most of your good points, and by starting another question you’re actually gaining more marks than by completing one smoothly.
-For example if you have limited time, it is better to start the introductory answer to a new question than struggling to come out with the summary of an already answered question.
+For example, if you have limited time, it is better to start the introductory answer to a new question than struggling to come out with a summary of an already answered question.